Cost of Delay Calculator

 What the numbers mean

 This role is not just sitting empty.
+It is shifting cost somewhere else.

 A delayed hire usually creates three layers of cost at the same time: the missing output from the role itself, the drag on other people covering the gap, and the wider business impact around slower delivery.